-This study applies the real field data from PALS to the L2_SM_AP baseline algorithm.
-PALS L-band radar and radiometer have similar frequencies like SMAP; however, PALS data have much finer spatial resolution (~0.8 km).
+PALS L-band radar and radiometer have similar frequencies like SMAP; however, PALS data from SMEX02 have much finer spatial resolution (~0.8 km).
 To apply the baseline algorithm to PALS data, the data are gridded for the radiometer at ~4 km and the radar at ~0.8 km (Fig. 3).
 Equation (17) is implemented to obtain the downscaled T{B_v} at ~0.8 km and single channel algorithm retrieved soil moisture at ~0.8 km resolution as shown in Fig. 12.
 To validate the retrieved soil moisture estimates at ~0.8 km resolution, the field averaged soil moisture calculated from in situ measurements in 31 fields over 4 days are used (Fig. 13).
 The representative spatial resolution of a field is nearly ~0.8 km making the comparison spatially compatible.

-4.1.1 Minimum Performance Algorithm
+Minimum Performance Algorithm